-The Heads of Year oversee of a specific year group and work closely with Form Tutors and Pastoral Leaders to ensure the wellbeing of students, as well as monitoring their academic progress.
-They work closely with the Heads of Department and Heads of Faculty to resolve any issues concerning the learning or behaviour of children in their year group.
+The Year Leaders oversee of a specific year group and work closely with Form Tutors and Pastoral Leaders to ensure the wellbeing of students, as well as monitoring their academic progress.
+They work closely with the Subject Leads and Heads of Faculty to resolve any issues concerning the learning or behaviour of children in their year group.

-The Heads of Year are trained in data analysis and will evaluate children’s progress against national standards and the school’s own targets for that year group.
+The Year Leaders are trained in data analysis and will evaluate children’s progress against national standards and the school’s own targets for that year group.
 They are responsible for ensuring that

 Form Tutors report appropriately to parents at parents’ evenings and will also monitor the delivery of the school’s tutorial programme and assembly programme within their year group.

 Year Leaders take responsibility for the ways in which behaviour can affect progress and as a result, they may ask to meet with parents to discuss behaviour.
 As school leaders, they can also be involved with reintegration of a student following a fixed-term exclusion or internal isolation, particularly when it comes to setting appropriate targets that will help students to succeed in the future.